jefflester/minitrino/readme.md

 Using the structure of the Minipresto library, it is able to merge multiple Docker Compose files together.

+#### Environment Variables
+Environment variables passed to Docker containers are sourced through two locations.
+The first is from the `.env` file in the library root.
+These variables define the versions of the provisioned Docker services.
+The second is from from variables set in the `[MODULES]` section of the `minipresto.cfg` file.
+These variables can contain sensitive information like access credentials, so their values are intentionally left out of library files.

+Any existing environment variable can be overridden with the top-level `--env` option, and any unset variable can be set with it.

 #### Using Licensed Starburst Features
 If you are using licensed features, you will need to provide a path to a valid